superhac/vpinfe/README.md

 Assign your displays and paths like the example in your **vpinfe.ini**.
 Put this is the same dir as the vpinfe executable unless your using the `--configfile` argument.

 You can also change the `Logger` settings it might help figuring out a runtime issue.
 Valid levels are `debug`, `info`, `warning`, `error` and `critical`.
 You can turn the console logging on `1` or off `0` or if the output is too long or the console isn't your thing redirect the ouytput to a file by setting its path.
 Attaching a logger file when filling a bug report could also help the developers.

+In the `Media` section you can specify the table type you want to use.
+Leave it empty for CAB style table, or set it to `fss` for desktop or TV setup so the table fills the screen nicely in landscape mode as well.
+You can select a table resolution of either `1k` or `4k` depending on your screen or storage space you want to use.

 ```
 [Displays]
 bgscreenid = 0